Free Power of Attorney

 15. X____Government Benefits

 16. To act on my behalf in all matters that affect my right to allowances, compensation and reimbursements properly payable to me by the Government of the United States or any agency or department thereof.
-This power includes, but is not limited to, the power to prepare, file, claim, defend or settle any claim on my behalf and to receive and manage, as my Attorney-in-fact sees fit, any proceeds of any claim.
+This power includes, but is not limited to, the power to prepare, file, claim, defend or settle any claim on my behalf and to receive and manage, as my Agent sees fit, any proceeds of any claim.

 17. X____Retirement Benefit Transactions

 18. To act for me and represent my interests in all matters affecting any retirement savings or pension plans I may have.
 This power includes, but is not limited to, the power to continue contributions, change contribution amounts, change investment strategies and options, move assets to other plans, receive and manage payouts, and add or change existing beneficiaries.
-My Attorney-in-fact cannot add himself or herself as a beneficiary unless he or she is already a designated beneficiary as of the signing of this document.
+My Agent cannot add himself or herself as a beneficiary unless he or she is already a designated beneficiary as of the signing of this document.

 19. X____Family Care

-20. To make whatever expenditures are required for the maintenance, education, benefit, medical care and general advancement of me, my spouse and dependent children, and other persons that I have chosen or which I am legally required to support, any of which may include my Attorney-in-fact.
+20. To make whatever expenditures are required for the maintenance, education, benefit, medical care and general advancement of me, my spouse and dependent children, and other persons that I have chosen or which I am legally required to support, any of which may include my Agent.
 This power includes, but is not limited to, the power to pay for housing, clothing, food, travel and other living costs.

 21. X____Chattel and Goods Transactions